cmorten/opine/README.md

     deno --allow-net --allow-read ./example/hello-world/index.ts
     ```

-All the examples contain helper commands in the comments of their `index.ts` file to help get you started for either method.
+All the [examples](./examples) contain example commands in their READMEs to help get you started for either of the above methods.

 ## Contributing